This page allows you to make a payment to Fitzgerald Counseling (using Square):

 Psychological testing is billed at a per-hour rate, and includes only face-to-face time (not including scoring or report-writing time).
 Brief inventories for depression or anxiety, as well as Adlerian Life Style assessments, are generally conducted within a regular 60 minute therapy session, as they constitute part of treatment.
 Substance abuse assessments may be covered as EAP sessions, may be regular mental health assessments, or may be considered psychological assessments, depending on the reason for the referral.
 DOT (SAP) substance abuse assessments are a separate process with their own billing.
 See the “DOT SAP Evaluations” tab for more information.

-We provide some services at a reduced fee, for those who have no insurance or who choose not to use health insurance (for reasons of privacy or to avoid session and coverage restrictions).
-We will be happy to discuss these arrangements prior to the beginning of services.
+I may be able to provide some services at a reduced fee, for those who have no insurance or who choose not to use health insurance (for reasons of privacy or to avoid session and coverage restrictions).
+I will be happy to discuss these arrangements prior to the beginning of services.

 - The name of the organization or vendor providing the EAP program (for example, Ceridian LifeWorks, Aetna, Cigna, or Optum)